Use Excel to open or save a worksheet in the OpenDocument Spreadsheet (.ods) format

 Open an OpenDocument Spreadsheet in Excel

-Save an Excel worksheet in OpenDocument Spreadsheet format
+Save an Excel file in OpenDocument Spreadsheet format

 Learn more about the OpenDocument Format